kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 On the other hand if you are just playing with a new framework at your house during the weekend and want to understand how it works, then feel free to **not** follow TDD.

-### Anti-Pattern 13 - Writing tests without reading documentation first
+### Anti-Pattern 12 - Writing tests without reading documentation first

 A professional developer is one who knows the tools of the trade.
 You might need to spend extra time at the beginning of a project to learn about the technologies you are going to use.
 Web frameworks are coming out all the time and it always pays off to know all the capabilities that can be employed in order to write effective and concise code.

 You should treat software tests with the same respect.
-Because several developers treat tests as something secondary (see also Anti-pattern X) they never sit down to actully learn what their testing framework can do.
+Because several developers treat tests as something secondary (see also Anti-pattern X) they never sit down to actually learn what their testing framework can do.
 Copy-pasting testing code from other projects and examples might seem to work at first glance, but this is not the way a professional should behave.

 Unfortunately this pattern happens all too often.
 People are writing several "helper functions" and "utilities" without realizing that their testing framework already offers this function either in a built-in manner or with the help of external modules.